Who can defer?

 You need to let us know no later than 28 February if you decide to delay your child's entry to primary school.

 This allows your child's nursery place to be allocated as part of the nursery admissions process.

 Notifications received after 28 February will not be considered until the nursery allocations process is complete, usually in May.
 This could mean that your child may not be allocated a place at the nursery of your choice, if they are staying at nursery for an additional year.

 Choosing to defer

-While the decision to delay your child's entry to primary school is ultimately for parents, it is widely accepted that the best decisions are reached by the involvement of those who know your child as a learner, including nursery and school staff.
+The decision to delay your child's entry to primary school lies with you as parents.
+Your decision can be informed by those who know your child as a learner, including nursery and school staff.

 It is important that you begin the process of consideration well ahead of the deadline date (end of February) for notification of your decision.